raymcdermott/kafka-sse-clj/README.md

 #Other Kafka libraries for Clojure

-Kafka consumers are complex and there are several general purpose Clojure libraries to provide access to all of those functions in idiomatic Clojure and from which I have stolen ideas and code.
+Kafka consumers are generally complex and there are several Clojure libraries to provide access to all of those functions in idiomatic Clojure and from which I have stolen ideas and code.

 I like and recommend Franzy https://github.com/ymilky/franzy